Lo-Z/RS232-U/README.md

 		you can confirm that the signal is able to reach the intended device.

 	- A successful test will read "successful"

+	- NOTE: A standard db9 uses pin 3 for Tx and pin 2 for Rx. if you want to test that a db9 is terminated correctly, a NULL modem must be placed in order to send your pin 3 Tx to pin 2 Rx.
+		Otherwise, Plugging in wihtout a NULL modem, you'll be sending pin 3 Tx to pin 3 Tx.

+		Both db9 terminals on the RS232-U have Pin 3 Tx and pin 2 Rx.

 3.3.0 Coms Check -